Zarganar: Awards and recognition

 In 2008, Zarganar was awarded the Freedom to Create Prize for Imprisoned Artists.
 Amnesty International named him a prisoner of conscience and called for his immediate release.
 In 2009, he was awarded the inaugural PEN/Pinter Prize as an International writer of courage.
 In May 2011, Zarganar was awarded Honorary Life Membership in Equity, the UK performers' union, in recognition of his struggle for artistic freedom in Burma.

-Zarganar has been featured in This Prison Where I Live, a documentary film by British filmmaker Rex Bloomstein and German comedian Michael Mittermeier, who had traveled secretly to Burma to make the film.
+Zarganar has been featured in This Prison Where I Live, a documentary film by British filmmaker Rex Bloomstein and German comedian Michael Mittermeier, who had secretly traveled to Burma to make the film.

 In 2009, Zarganar was awarded the inaugural PEN Pinter Prize, established in memory of Harold Pinter.
 Zarganar shared the award with British poet Tony Harrison.

 On 27 March 2012, Zarganar received the Prince Claus Fund Award, handed over by Dutch ambassador Joan Boers during a historic Aneyint event in the People's Square in Yangon.